 You've probably heard of Maine's pesky biting insects, particularly mosquitoes and black flies.
 But do these insects deserve their bad reputation, or is it the exaggeration of visiting city folk not accustomed to the rigors of nature and the outdoors?

 Let's set the record straight: Maine's mosquitoes and black flies can be downright ferocious.
 In fact, black flies are so annoying that they even drive moose from the woods in an effort to escape their biting, and Maine humorist Tim Sample refers to mosquitoes as the unofficial state bird.
 Mainers even joke that the best mosquito repellent is a shotgun.

-Here's what you need to know to win the battle with Maine's biting insects.
+Here's what you need to know to win the battle with Maine's most irritating biting insects.

 - Black flies breed in moving water, like rivers and streams.